 Keep these guidelines in mind:

 You can always make Rules for your own photos, regardless of your gallery settings.

-You can make Rules to grab photos from other users, if ALL of the following are true:
+You can make Rules to grab photos from other users, if ALL the following are true:

 When you make a gallery Smart, you're giving it specific instructions to pull photos that match the Rules you define.
-You'll see that you can create, edit, or delete Rules for any gallery.
+You can create, edit, or delete Rules for any gallery.

 Include or Exclude: By default we'll set this to Include, but if you choose to set a Rule to leave out specific photos, choose Exclude.

 My Photos, Family, or Friends: Did your brother take some great photos of Mickey, too?
 If you designate him as your friend or family, you can pull from his public galleries.